SciML/NeuralPDE.jl/docs/src/index.md

 # NeuralNetDiffEq

-NeuralNetDiffEq.jl consists neural network solvers for differential equations such as physics-informed neural networks (PINNs) and deep BSDE solvers.
+NeuralNetDiffEq.jl , which consists neural network solvers for differential equations such as physics-informed neural networks (PINNs) and deep BSDE solvers, is a package of scientific machine learning (SciML).
 It utilizes deep neural networks and neural stochastic differential equations to solve high dimensional PDEs.
-It is a package of scientific machine learning (SciML).

 ## Related Packages